 Look at those pages with high bounce rates and determine where and how you can optimize.
 Does the design need a refresh?
 Is the UX (user experience) terrible?
 Is the content dated and in need of a revamp?

 10. Exit Rate

-Exit rates can tell you a lot of important details in a user’s journey in your site especially when making conversion optimizations.
-If a page has a high exit rate, you might want to consider making adjustments especially if the intent is to push users down further into the conversion funnel.
+Exit rates offer critical details about a user’s journey on your site, especially when making conversion optimizations.
+If a page has a high exit rate, consider making adjustments to push users further down the conversion funnel.

 These B2B website performance metrics help you determine if your website successfully attracts and converts users.
 Your website is your most important digital asset.
 Measuring its impact will always be fundamental to driving content marketing success.

 For more great content on metrics, check out these other great posts:

 - 7 Content Marketing Metrics You Should Be Tracking

 - 7 Key Metrics to Track When Measuring Your Content Engagement